 If you want a tiny size at Starbucks, request the Tall size.

-I still believe it is larger than a typical small, but based on their proportions, the tall is the one you desire.
+I still believe it is larger than a typically small, but based on their proportions, the tall is the one you desire.

 What is a Medium at Starbucks?